When We Focus on Children, We All Benefit

 The physical conditions of a neighborhood matter to a kid.
 I remember growing up in a neighborhood where my family did not always feel safe, where I was only able to ride my bike two houses in each direction.
 It was not until my family moved to a different neighborhood when I was able to ride my bike around freely.
 The freedom I remember feeling as a kid was incredible as it felt I could go anywhere.
 My family and I felt safer in that neighborhood and it was reflected in my ability to venture out further.

-In thinking of our work at the Foundation where, in partnership with others, we are working to cultivate opportunities for Detroit youth to learn and lead, I reflect on this memory from my childhood and am brought back to how much the physical conditions of a neighborhoods matter to the children who live there.
+In thinking of our work at the Foundation where, in partnership with others, we are working to cultivate opportunities for Detroit youth to learn and lead, I reflect on this memory from my childhood and am brought back to how much the physical conditions of a neighborhood matters to the children who live there.

 One effort supporting neighborhood development that the Foundation is supporting in partnership with the City of Detroit, Cody Rouge Community Action Alliance, General Motors, DTE Energy, and Quicken Loans is a Request for Qualifications (RFQ) to hire a consultant to develop a child-focused plan for the Warrendale/Cody Rouge neighborhood.
 This RFQ will be focused on building environments that can positively influence the development of a child by taking into consideration aspects like play, mobility, housing, education, learning, health, and safety.
 The chosen planner will work with community, in particular youth, to understand what they want.
 Working with community and youth to make investments that give children a neighborhood they deserve is what excites me about this work.

 What could Detroit look like if we put kids first?